Towards Size-Independent Generalization Bounds for Deep Operator Nets: Introduction

 \section{Introduction}

-In recent times there have been multiple methodological advances about using neural nets for solving differential equations, the deep-BSDE method \cite{weinan1} \cite{weinan2}, Deep Ritz Method \cite{weinan2018deep}, Deep Galerkin Method \cite{DGM}, PINNs (Physics-Informed Neural Nets) \cite{raissi2019physics}, Neural Operators \cite{kovachki2021neural}, DeepONets \cite{lu2019deeponet} and many more.
-In this paper we focus on DeepONets whose foundations were laid in \cite{chen_chen}, where the authors had pointed out how outputs of pairs of neural nets can be multiplied to approximate `nice' operators between function spaces.
-But it was not until recently when ``Deep Operator Nets" (DeepONet) \cite{lu2019deeponet} were introduced, that the full potential of this idea was realized.
+Deep learning has recently emerged as a competitive way to solve partial differential equations (P.D.Es) numerically.
+We note that the idea of using nets to solve P.D.Es dates back many decades \cite{Lagaris_1998} \cite{broomhead1988RBF}.
+In recent times this idea has gained significant momentum and ``AI for Science'' \cite{karniadakis2021piml} has emerged as a distinctive direction of research.
+Some of the methods at play for solving P.D.Es neurally \cite{E_2021} are the Physics Informed Neural Networks (PINNs) paradigm \cite{raissi2019physics} \cite{lawal2022prototype}, ``Deep Ritz Method'' (DRM) \cite{yu2018deepdrm}, ``Deep Galerkin Method'' (DGM) \cite{sirignano2018dgm} and many further variations that have been developed of these ideas, \cite{kaiser2021datadriven, erichson2019physicsinformed, Wandel_2021, li2022learning, salvi2022neural}.

+These different data-driven methods of solving the P.D.Es can broadly be classified into two kinds, {\bf (1)} ones which train a single neural net to solve a specific P.D.E. and {\bf (2)} operator methods -- which train multiple nets in tandem to be able to solve in ``one shot'' a family of differential equations, with a fixed differential operator and different ``source / forcing'' functions.
+The operator net was initiated in \cite{chen_chen} and its most popular deep net version, the DeepONet, was introduced in \cite{Lu_2021}.
+An unsupervised form of this idea was introduced in \cite{wang2021pdeOnet}.
+We note that the operator methods are particularly useful in the supervised setup when the underlying physics is not known -- as is the setup in this work -- and state-of-the-art approaches of this type, can be seen in works like \cite{mishra2023convolutional}.

-It is increasingly becoming evident that DeepONets constitute a particularly powerful technique for solving differential equations -- more so when one needs a “one shot” solution for a family of differential equations, with a fixed differential operator and different ``source / forcing” functions.
-For example, consider solving a pendulum O.D.E., $\R^2 \ni \dv{(y,v)}{t} = (v, -k \cdot \sin(y) + f(t)) \in \R^2$ for different forcing functions $f(t)$.
-Then the DeepONet setup can be trained only once, and then repeatedly be used for inference on new forcing functions to estimate their corresponding solutions.
-This approach is fundamentally unlike traditional numerical methods where one needs to rerun the optimization algorithm afresh for every new source function.
-In a recent study \cite{lu_fair}, the authors showed how the DeepONet setup has significant advantages over Fourier Neural Operators (FNO, \cite{li2021fourier}) in solving various differential equations of popular industrial use.
+As an explicit example of using DeepONet in the supervised setup, consider solving a pendulum O.D.E., $\dv{(y,v)}{t} = (v, -k \cdot \sin(y) + f(t)) \in \R^2$ for different forcing functions $f(t)$.
+Then using sample measurements of valid $(f,y)$ tuples, a DeepONet setup can be trained only once, and then repeatedly be used for inference on new forcing functions $f$ to estimate their corresponding solutions $y$.
+This approach is fundamentally unlike traditional numerical methods where one needs to run the optimization algorithm afresh for every new source function.
+In a recent study \cite{lu_fair}, the authors showed how the DeepONet setup -- that we focus on in this work -- has significant advantages over other competing neural operators, like the FNO \cite{li2020fourier}, in solving various differential equations of popular industrial use.